-Continuing the mission of Nina Pape to "educate the whole child," the Learning Support Team works to provide a continuum of support across all grade levels for Country Day students as well as their families and teachers.
-The goal of the Learning Support Program is to prepare students to become successful and independent life-long learners.
+Continuing the mission of Nina Pape to "educate the whole child," the Learning Support Program works to provide a continuum of support across all grade levels for Country Day students as well as their families and teachers.
+The goal of the Learning Support Program is to prepare students who have diagnoses that impact learning to become successful and independent life-long learners.

 Differentiated levels of instruction and support (each with an associated fee) are available to students, from informal weekly check-ins to academic strategy instruction to structured intervention in reading, written expression, or mathematics during scheduled periods in the school day.
 It is customary and desirable for a student to start with a high level of support that then tapers off as the student progresses each year.